Promissory Estoppel Requirements: Everything You Need to Know

 Promissory estoppel requirements are the necessary components that make the promissory estoppel doctrine relevant and enforceable in a court of law.
 3 min read

 Promissory estoppel requirements are the necessary components that make the promissory estoppel doctrine relevant and enforceable in a court of law.
 Promissory estoppel is a legitimate principle that ensures a promise made is upheld by the law.
-It guarantees that if a promise made is begotten and bereft of lawful consideration at the time the promisor made the promise to the promisee and they depended on that promise, which led to eventual loss, they could recover their damages.
+It guarantees that if a promise made is begotten and bereft of lawful consideration at the time the promisor made the promise to the promisee and they depended on that promise, which led to an eventual loss, they could recover their damages.
 Promissory estoppel enables the party that suffers damages to have compensation on an unfulfilled promise.

 The three main components needed for promissory estoppel are the promisor, the promisee, and the promise that wasn't honored.
 The injustice happens when the promisee suffers a loss when he relied on the promise, and the promise wasn't kept.